-Community Memory
+3.3 Community Memory

 It is now two years later.
 Kay has graduated and been replaced by Bea.
 The subnet that Kay had added crashed last night due to print queue problems.
-Bea uses the LAN Management Information component of WebNet to trace back through the history of problems and changes leading up to the print queue problem.
+Bea uses the LAN Management Info component of Webnet to trace back through a series of email trouble reports and entries in LAN diaries.
+After successfully debugging the problem using the community memory stored in Webnet, Bea documents the solution by making an entry in the technical glossary as well as noting detailed changes in the LAN diary.

-The LAN Management Information component of WebNet consists of four integrated information sources: a Trouble Queue of reported problems, a Host Table listing device configurations, a LAN Diary detailing chronological modifications to the LAN and a Technical Glossary defining local hardware names and aliases.
+The LAN Management Information component of WEBNET consists of four integrated information sources: a Trouble Queue of reported problems, a Host Table listing device configurations, a LAN Diary detailing chronological modifications to the LAN and a Technical Glossary defining local hardware names and aliases.
 These four sources are accessed through a common interface that provides for interactivity and linking of related items.

 The particular problem that Bea is working on was submitted to her through the Trouble Queue; her solution will be added there to provide documentation.
 Bea starts her investigation with the Host Table, reviewing how the printer, routers and servers have been configured.
 This information includes links to LAN Diary entries dating back to Kay's work and providing the rationale for how decisions were made by the various people who managed the LAN.
 Bea also searches the Trouble Queue for incidents involving the print queue and related device configurations.
 Many of the relevant entries in the four sources are linked together, providing paths to guide Bea on an insightful path through the community history.
-After successfully debugging the problem using the community memory stored in WebNet, Bea documents the solution by making entries and new cross links in the LAN Management Information sources.
+After successfully debugging the problem using the community memory stored in Webnet, Bea documents the solution by making entries and new cross links in the LAN Management Information sources.